stevukas/ebay-api-test/README.md

 3- Make sure to create public methods to allow other parts of the app to submit products to ebay and obey Required & optional fields.

-The Ebay.php class has examples of methods how it should like.
+The Ebay.php class has examples of methods how it should look alike.

 Please use this as a reference how we would like it to be : https://github.com/davidtsadler/ebay-sdk-php/tree/master/src/Inventory